jxjj/exd-project-boilerplate/README.md

 Compiles the project so that its ready for deploy.

 `gulp deploy`
 Uploads your project to your server (using rsync).
 You must configure your `.deploy.json` file and public ssh key first.
+Decent instructions here: [Setup your public ssh key](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2).